prasadsapkal55/prasadsapkal55/README.md

 ## 👨‍💻 Current Internship

-I’m currently working as a **Python Developer Intern (May 2025 - Present)** at **xNetra**, focusing on building desktop applications that deliver seamless user experiences and robust functionality.
+I’m currently working as a **Python Developer Intern (May 2025 - Present)** at **xNETRA**, focusing on building desktop applications that deliver seamless user experiences and robust functionality.

 ---